proofgov/api/README.md

-# Context

-There is a need to schedule a demo, for the PLRA team, of the investment in overhauling the PLRA system.
-For this demo, the team wants to see the form built by Kellett and e-Services integrated with the application storage and management management system built by Proof.

-What follows is an outline of the application submission API of Proof's system.
-This API was created with the immediate goal of integrating the LPN prototype form, built by Kellett, with the back-office application processing system built by Proof, but, staying at a certain level of abstraction (there are few mentions of LPN in this document) to remain agile, understanding this is one of many forms, to retain focus on the shared concerns.
-Lee O'Mara has presented a draft integration guide which concerns integration concerns additional to the ones addressed here (e.g. integration of the LPN application form with a payment system).
-This spec builds upon that proposal, with the content here focussed on schematization of the data exchanged between front and back-office systems.

 # Overview

 We see a citizen-facing form as presenting a user with series of questions (prompts) and collects answers as well as some metadata (i.e. IP of submitter, browser, OS, etc.).
 This data - the prompts presented to a user, the answers a user gave to a prompt, and metadata - must be communicated to a back-office system.
 The protocol and structure of this interaction is the primary subject of this document.